Friday, 13 February 2026

 Overwhelming Grief....

-When life changes, a new routines begin.
-Grief is a profound emtion that can be reduced when surrounded by family and friends.
+When life changes, new routines begin.
+Grief is a profound emotion fraught with unexpected 'spells', small in nature but oh so real.
+Surrounded by family keeps these moments of remembrance in check.
 A phone call is a ray of sunshine from grandchildren or a friend.
-The card in the mail is another loving measure from loved ones, a reminder that imprints on us forever
+The card in the mail is another loving measure from loved ones, a reminder that imprints on us forever.

 A new chapter begins.
 It must.
-The former loved ones are no longer with us.
+The former loved one is no longer with us.
 We must forge a new path, a brighter future or the conclusion of another path begun with 'them'.
 Crying happens as often as it does, a component of the grieving process.
-When your pet suddenly collapses and you are the only one present to save him, your grief is overwhelmingly personal.
-To be continued.......
+When your pet suddenly collapses, while you are coping with another medical crisis, grief is multiplied.
+Your failure to help your precious pet adds to the immense emotional toll.
+Pet owners understand.

 Tuesday, 27 January 2026